llpeterson/scaling/multicast.md

 The router then has the responsibility for making multicast behave correctly with regard to that host.
-Because a host may fail to leave a multicast group when it should (after a crash or other failure, for example), the router periodically polls the LAN to determine which groups are still of interest to the attached hosts.
+Because a host may fail to leave a multicast group when it should (after a crash or other failure, for example), the router periodically polls the network to determine which groups are still of interest to the attached hosts.

 ## Multicast Addresses